Max Planck Institute of Animal Behavior

 Fax: +49 7732 1501-69

-This institute has an International Max Planck Research School (IMPRS):IMPRS for Quantitative Behaviour, Ecology and Evolution from lab to field
+This institute has an International Max Planck Research School (IMPRS):IMPRS for Quantitative Behaviour, Ecology and Evolution

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.